 Purposes, as the general means through which sanctions are supposed to achieve policy objectives, include the following three mechanisms:

 All three purposes can be pursued simultaneously, or sanctions can focus only on one or two of these aspects.
 The specific purpose for each episode is identified through an analysis of the stated goals and demands on the target contained in UN Security Council resolutions.

 Effectiveness of sanctions during each episode is evaluated separately for each of the three sanctions purposes (if applicable):

 The resulting evaluation (effective, mixed, or ineffective) depends on two separate considerations, the specific scores for which are explained in the text:

 The threshold for effectiveness is high.
 Effective sanctions have a positive policy outcome (4 or 5) and at least a modest (3 out of 5) sanctions contribution to that outcome.
 Mixed cases also include a moderate outcome (3).
 Ineffective cases either have negative outcomes (1 or 2) or the observable sanctions contribution to the outcome is negative (0), none (1), or minor (2).

 Based on the evaluations of each of the applicable purposes, the episode is rated overall effective, overall mixed, or overall ineffective.
 For more information, please consult the "Sanctions filter" section of the user guide.

 Indicates presence of other significant efforts by the UN, individual member states, or regional organizations.
 These include the following non-sanctions measures:

-For more information about the different types of policy instruments, please consult the “Analogy finder” section of the user guide.
+For more information about the different types of policy instruments, please consult the “Sanctions filter” section of the user guide.